kamu-data/kamu-node/README.md

 ## About

-Kamu Compute Node is a set of [Kubernetes](https://kubernetes.io/)-native applications that can be deployed in any cloud or on-prem to:
+Kamu Node is a set of [Kubernetes](https://kubernetes.io/)-native applications that can be deployed in any cloud or on-prem to:

 - Operate the stream processing pipelines for a certain set of data flows
 - Continuously verify datasets that you are interested it to catch malicious behavior